 The psychological problem centres in the many setbacks which a career dancer must face to be able to practise his profession and in the degree of will which the dancer can command to override these setbacks.
 To be a dancer Douglas Gilchrist has for several periods during his career worked as a cook, in shearer's hut and in gilded restaurant.
-It was thus that he was able to finance his way to dance study and to dance performance.
+It was thus that he was able to

 Douglas Gilchrist found his first interest in theatre during performances given by his father, a noted dramatic actor in Perth, and he was 14 years old when he joined in the work of the dance studio associated with Perth's "Patch" Theatre.
-Famous American ship to Prague had been granted.
+Famous American ship to Prague had been granted,

-The scholarship, granted by the Czechoslovakian Ministry of Culture, was to cnable him not only to dance professionally, but to make an intensive study of dance teaching methods, this course comprehending such subjects as music, dance history, anatomy and psychology.
+The scholarship, granted by the Czechoslovakian Ministry of Culture, was to enable him not only to dance professionally, but to make an intensive study of dance teaching methods, this course comprehending such subjects as music, dance history, anatomy and

-In Czechoslovakia for five years in all, Douglas Gilchrist was for four years the only non-Czech, member of The National Theatre Ballet, and danced in such Prague ballet presentations as "Othello", "Doktor Faust" and "Romeo and Juliet", the last to Prokofiev's music, Auditioned in the reduction 1000
+In Czechoslovakia for five years in all, Douglas Gilchrist was for four years the only non-Czech, member of The National Theatre Ballet, and danced in such Prague ballet presentations as "Othello", "Doktor Faust" and "Romeo and Juliet", the last to Prokofiev's music.